bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+ Explain what a token is used for.
+- To verify a user and provide access to certain pages only to people we want to see them

-- [ ] What steps can you take in your web apps to keep your data secure?
+ What steps can you take in your web apps to keep your data secure?
+- Authentication

-- [ ] Describe how web servers work.
+ Describe how web servers work.
+- When we load the code for our websites, or web apps, on a server like this, we would say that the server is “hosting” our website/app.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+ Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- Update and Delete

 ## Project Set Up